agiliq/essential-python-tools/source/deployment/example_of_django_deployment.rst

 Let's start with our server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once we create our server and get connected to it via SSH, then to log in to that server we have to do
+Once we create our server and let's login to the server via SSH,

 .. code-block:: shell

     $ ssh root@IP_ADDRESS_OF_SERVER

-This will get us connected with the server.

 Now we have to install the prerequisites, run these commands